noahgibbs/codefolio_octopress/source/_posts/2014-08-19-when-should-you-not-use-heroku.markdown

 or huge CPU and RAM for 16x the cost — may not be for you.
 Or it may be fine, depending.

-{% img /images/huge_cpu.png 252 189 "A Huge CPU" %}

-## When Is Heroku the Right Thing?
+## Do I Use Heroku?
 The Short Version

 You’ve read (or skimmed or scrolled) through the long version.